cubing/cubingcontests.com/README.md

 Environment variables are specified in `.env` in the root of the project, and are automatically sourced by Docker.
 Simply copy the `.env.example` file, rename it to `.env` (which is not tracked by git in this repo), and change the values of the variables.
 This works the same way in production and in development.

-**Keep in mind that the `TZ` environment variable is crucial for data processing (i.e. validating dates, schedules, etc.).
-The timezone being set to UTC on the backend simplifies some of the date-related code.
-The frontend does not have this benefit and must account for the user's local time zone, since the Javascript Date object does not.**
+**Keep in mind that the `TZ` environment variable is crucial for date processing (i.e. validating dates, schedules, etc.).
+The timezone being set to UTC on the backend simplifies some of the date-related code (Note: all dates are stored in UTC in the DB).
+Code running in the browser does not have this benefit and must account for the user's local time zone, since the Javascript Date object does not.**

 In development the `server/.env.dev` file is used for environment variables; it is automatically read by Nest JS.
 The `start-dev.sh` script copies `.env` to `server/.env.dev` automatically and changes the value of `NODE_ENV` to `development`.
 In production this file is ignored, and the container's environment variables (coming from the `.env` file) are used instead.